NicolaiNisbeth/first_fit_memory_algo/readme.txt

 NULL <- 120(free) <-> 200(alloc) <-> 100(free) -> NULL          // myfree(50), 50 as arg is for illustration purposes.
 NULL <- 400(free) -> NULL                                       // myfree(200)

+If you wish to try the other algorithms, then feel free to do so by using below commands:
+./mem -test all best
+./mem -test all worst
+./mem -test all next
+The different algorithms performance can be viewed in the file tests.log after execution the command:
+./mem -test all all